-5.6 If you are happy with the design and quotation and wish to proceed we ask that you sign and return a copy of the quotation document as confirmation.
+5.4 If you are happy with the quotation and wish to proceed we ask that you sign and return a copy of the quotation document as confirmation.
 This order constitutes an offer to us to purchase the Commissioned Item.
-All orders are subject to confirmation by us and we will confirm such acceptance after receipt of your initial payment by sending you an email confirming that we will begin production (The Order Confirmation)
+All orders are subject to confirmation by us and we will confirm such acceptance after receipt of your initial payment by sending you an email confirming when we aim to begin production (The Order Confirmation)

-5.7 At the same time as issuing the Order Confirmation for the Commissioned item we will issue an invoice for 50% of the quoted total cost.
+5.5 At the same time as issuing the Order Confirmation for the Commissioned item we will issue an estimated start date for the build.
+Reservation of this build slot requires the payment of a non-refundable fee of £1,000 (+ VAT).
+As the start date approaches, we will issue an invoice for 50% of the quoted total cost.
 This is due for payment before production commences.

-5.11 On completion of the Commissioned Item we will provide confirmation including photographs to you together with a credit for the refunded design fee.
+5.9 On completion of the Commissioned Item we will provide confirmation including photographs to you together with a credit for the build slot reservation fee.

 6. Your rights to make changes to a Commissioned Item